Understanding Cat Allergies: Causes and Treatment

 But wait, there’s more!
 Pollen from trees, grasses, and weeds isn’t just a human worry.
 Our cats can also be sensitive to these floaty bits of nature.
 When pollen counts soar, some cats might be found sneezing away or obsessively grooming themselves to try to ditch that pesky pollen.

 So what does this mean for you as a loving pet parent?
 Paying attention to your cat’s environment is a huge leap forward in tackling allergies.
-Whether it is a sniffling after a bowl of kibble or a scratching session post-flea-season, understanding these common allergens is the first step towards giving your kitty some relief.
-Keep an eye out for signs of discomfort and consider what in your furry pal’s immediate surroundings might be the hidden culprit.
+Whether it’s a sniffling after a bowl of kibble or a scratching session post-flea-season, understanding these common allergens is the first step towards giving your kitty some relief.
+Keep an eye out for signs of discomfort and think what in your furry pal’s immediate surroundings might be the hidden culprit.
 Your cat will thank you with purrs aplenty!

 Symptoms of Cat Allergies in Humans

 So, you love your furry ball of whiskers but find yourself sniffling every time you snuggle up?
 Welcome to the club of cat allergy sufferers!
 But don’t worry; you’re not alone in this sniffly conundrum.
-Cat allergies in humans are more common than you might ponder, and they come with a colorful bouquet of symptoms.
+Cat allergies in humans are more common than you might consider, and they come with a colorful bouquet of symptoms.

 First off, if your eyes become itchy, red, or resemble a weepy willow after coming in contact with a cat, you’ve got classic signs of an allergy.
-And let me tell you, it is not the cat’s longing gaze that is doing this — it’s likely to be the proteins secreted from their skin and fur.
+And let me tell you, it’s not the cat’s longing gaze that is doing this — it’s likely to be the proteins secreted from their skin and fur.
 The tears streaming down your face might feel like an overreaction to a cute meow, but it is actually your body’s overreaction to these allergens.

 But don’t despair!
 Knowing these symptoms means you’re on your way to managing them.
 Cats are charming creatures; their mysterious aura and penchant for finding the warmest spot in the house is enchanting.
 And although their presence can make some of us sniffle and sneeze more than we’d like, with the right understanding and treatments, we can still bask in their purrfect company.